New stem cell method makes functioning liver cells

 "We then turned those cells into human liver cells and put them in a mouse and showed that they were viable," David Lomas, a Cambridge professor of respiratory biology who also worked on the team, told reporters at the briefing.

-Ludovic Vallier, also from Cambridge University, said the results were a first step toward personalized cell therapy for genetic liver disorders.
+Ludovic Vallier, also from Cambridge University, said the results were a first step towards personalised cell therapy for genetic liver disorders.
 "We still have major challenges to overcome...but we now have the tools necessary," he said.

 The researchers said it could be another five to 10 years before full clinical trials of the technique could be run using patients with liver disease.
 But if they succeed, liver transplants -- costly and complicated procedures where patients need a lifetime of drugs to ensure the new organ is not rejected -- could become a thing of the past.